 into a hardware description.
 After completion, it generates the resource

 utilization in Resource Analyzer window as shown in the following figure.

 - Click OK to dismiss the Compilation status dialog box.

 - Click OK to dismiss the System Generator token.

 You implemented this same filter in Step 1 using fixed-point data types.
-When compared to the synthesis results from that implementation – the initial results from Step are shown in the following figure and you can see this current version of the design is using a large amount of registers (FF), LUTs, and DSP48 (DSP) resources (Xilinx dedicated multiplier/add units).
+When compared to the synthesis results from that implementation – the initial results from this step are shown in the following figure and you can see this current version of the design is using a large amount of registers (FF), BRAMs, LUTs, and DSP resources (Xilinx dedicated multiplier/add units).